-Veolia employs 4,600+ individuals on direct contracts of employment.
+Veolia employs 5,750+ individuals on direct contracts of employment.
 Veolia is fully compliant with the legislative requirements of the Fair Work Act 2009 and the Fair Work Regulations 2009.

 Wages are paid electronically directly to the employee's bank account.
 In Australia for example, in line with Department of Home Affairs guidance, Veolia will not employ anyone without the correct proof of Right to Work.

-Veolia works in partnership with 7 trade unions to ensure agreed and reasonable pay for its staff.
+Veolia works in partnership with a number of trade unions to ensure agreed and reasonable pay for our staff.